 - The Admin user must make required configuration changes, such as reconnecting integration endpoints to specific services or URLs.

 - All data management framework with recurring import and export jobs must be fully processed and stopped in the target system prior to initiating the restore.
 In addition, we recommend that you select the database from the source after all recurring import and export jobs have been fully processed.
-This will ensure there are no orphaned files in Azure storage from either system.
+This ensures there are no orphaned files in Azure storage from either system.
 This is important because orphaned files can't be processed after the database is restored in the target environment.
 After the restore, the integration jobs can be resumed.

 - The databases must be hosted in the same Azure geographic region, unless the databases are Spartan-managed.
 Databases are Spartan-managed when you see 'spartan' as part of the fully qualified SQL server address.